|E Komo Mai!||Frames on off|

 The general lack of literature, however, has led many people to incorrectly assume that Karate was not present in Hawaii until after World War Two (when returning GIs brought back the art with them).
 This is incorrect.
 Karate students and teachers were present in Hawaii from the earliest days of Okinawan immigration (1900).
 In fact, one of the original twenty-six immigrants was a Karate student (and his son would later sponsor the visit of Miyagi Sensei in 1934)!

-The Hawaii Karate Seinenkai will work to encourage Karate journalism, particularly articles and features in various media about the history of Karate in Hawaii.
+The Hawaii Karate Seinenkai encourages Karate journalism, particularly articles and features in various media about the history of Karate in Hawaii.
 See:

 Copyright © Hikari Institute, a Hawaii non-profit corporation and federally tax exempt organization under IRC 501(c)(3).
 All rights reserved.
 No portion of this website (text or images) may be duplicated, redistributed or manipulated in any form.
 Articles that appear in this website are copyright © protected in the names of their respective authors.